Juani Marcos: Bàsquet Girona (2024–2025)

 In July 2024, Marcos signed with Bàsquet Girona, returning after spending the previous season on loan.

-FC Barcelona (2025–present)
+FC Barcelona (2025–2026)

-On June 30, 2025, FC Barcelona announced an agreement had been reached for the return of Marcos.
-The Argentine signed a two season deal after Barcelona triggered the buyout clause on his contract with Girona.
+On 30 June 2025, FC Barcelona announced an agreement had been reached for the return of Marcos.
+The Argentine signed a two-season deal after Barcelona triggered the buyout clause on his contract with Girona.
+On 30 June 2026, Barcelona announced the club had reached an agreement with Marcos to terminate the player's contract.

+UCAM Murcia (2026–present)

+On 30 June 2026, Marcos signed with UCAM Murcia of the Liga ACB.

 National team career

 Marcos has represented Argentina's youth ranks in several international tournaments, such as the 2019 U19 World Cup with the U19 Team.

 He made his debut for the senior Argentine national team against Chile in February 2024, during the 2025 FIBA AmeriCup qualification.
 Marcos was a member of Argentina's roster in the 2025 FIBA AmeriCup, in which they were runners-up.